-The multi-layered deal involves Embassy transferring some of its projects to Indiabulls in an all-stock deal and raising $200 million (Rs about 1,400 crore) from Blackstone and other financial investors to infuse in the merged entity.
+The multi-layered deal involves Embassy transferring some of its projects to Indiabulls in an all-stock deal and raising $200 million (about Rs 1,400 crore) from Blackstone and other financial investors to infuse in the merged entity.

 “This equity investment of $200 million will bring significant cash in the merged entity… for expanding its business operations,” Indiabulls said in a stock-exchange filing.

 Under the proposed merger, Indiabulls will issue its shares to the shareholders of Embassy as per a swap ratio that has yet to be decided.
 The Indiabulls board has set up a committee to evaluate options to implement this merger.